 Richard is experienced in managing the full range of commercial disputes on a global basis.
 In particular, he has handled a comprehensive range of IT&T disputes.
 He has acted on reported IT and telecommunications disputes in the High Court and the Court of Appeal, and been involved in several high profile mediations in the Commercial Court/the Technology & Construction Court.
 Richard has also been involved in several international arbitrations.

-Richard’s client base includes multinational telecommunications company, multinational consumer goods company, Arqiva, Atos, Adobe, CBRE, Gamma Telecom, Merlin , Neos Networks, Tata Communications and Telenor.
+Richard’s client base includes multinational IT and telecommunications companies including Arqiva, Atos, Adobe, CBRE, Gamma Telecom, Neos Networks, NTT Data, Tata Communications, Telenor, Viasat and Verizon.

 - Colt Technology Services v Seecomm Network Services Inc (High Court/US Court)